SelfPossessed/FlashPunk/README.markdown

 ### Client to Server

 * Type: "S"
-* Description: Clients sends a "S" message to the server every 250 milliseconds.
+* Clients sends a "S" message to the server every 250 milliseconds.
 The server uses 10 of these for each client to help synchronize the start time.

 ### Server to Client